kurrent-io/KurrentDB-Client-NodeJS/docs/api/appending-events.md

 ## Append your first event

-The simplest way to append an event to EventStoreDB is to create an `EventData` object and call `appendToStream` method.
+The simplest way to append an event to KurrentDB is to create an `EventData` object and call `appendToStream` method.

 ```ts {32-43}
 import { v4 as uuid } from "uuid";